DoDonPachi Resurrection

-DoDonPachi Resurrection, known in Japan as DoDonPachi DaiFukkatsu (怒首領蜂 大復活, Angry Leader Bee Great Resurrection), is the fifth arcade game in Cave's DonPachi series.
+DoDonPachi Resurrection, known in Japan as DoDonPachi DaiFukkatsu (怒首領蜂 大復活, Angry Leader Bee Great Resurrection), is the fifth arcade game in Cave's DonPachi series, published in 2008.
 The game was unveiled at AOU2008 Amusement EXPO.

 Gameplay

 In addition to all 3 ships seen in the original Donpachi and Dodonpachi, there are 3 different ship styles to choose from to suit one's playstyle.
 Bomb style, recommended for beginners gives you a stock of 3 bombs that can be increased upon death, the MAXIMUM bonus upon obtaining bombs past your maximum capacity, an autobombing skill that deploys a weak bomb in case you get hit, and bomb powerups that increase your stock of bombs.
 To compensate, your firepower is somewhat small.
 Power style replaces bombs with a Normal/Boost system, where pressing a third button on the controller/joystick would change your style of firepower.
 Normal is the same amount of firepower as it is the Bomb style, but Boost doubles the firepower and gives you a larger laser.
 Strong style (Introduced in Black Label and Version 1.5) gives the player max firepower as well as bombs but makes the game slightly harder.

 There are now 2 types of bee medals, which are still revealed with the laser like in previous games.
 Yellow bee medals give a large score bonus that increases the more you collect without losing a life.
 Green bee medals give a meager score bonus but massively increase the Hyper Gauge.
 Once revealed, the bee medals will alternate between yellow and green until the player collects them.

 The hyper gauge is the primary method of scoring and has been changed from the previous game as well.
 Hypers are built up through large combos, attacking enemies at close range, and collecting green bee medals.
 However, there is only one hyper meter that when filled, the player can activate by pressing what would normally be the bomb button.
 In addition to increasing firepower even more, hypers can cancel bullets fired by enemies, with each bullet cancelled contributing to the combo gauge.
 This is integral to scoring, as point items would have their value multiplied by how many hits are on the combo gauge, and with enemies firing large streams of bullets at the player, the player can maximize combo scores by learning when to activate their hypers and where to activate them so the enemies don't get destroyed too quickly.